Cloud-CNC/meraki-portal/README.md

 [![issues](https://img.shields.io/github/issues/Cloud-CNC/meraki-portal)](https://github.com/Cloud-CNC/meraki-portal/issues)
 [![last commit](https://img.shields.io/github/last-commit/Cloud-CNC/meraki-portal)](https://github.com/Cloud-CNC/meraki-portal/commits/master)

-Tired of clicking `Continue to the Internet` everytime you want to do something?
-This plugin does it for you.
+Tired of clicking `Continue to the Internet` every time you want to do something on your computer?
+This plugin does it for you, programmatically.

 ## Install
 `npm i meraki-portal`